 with two other lonely skippers from neighbouring boats

-(that's one of the lonely skippers lovely wooden boats above).
+(that's one of the lonely skippers lovely wooden boat above).

 The other dishes were somewhat ad-hoc from the stuff I had aboard that needed eating.

 I got rid of some more boat beans

 threw a few wilting celery stalks in with the cauliflower

 and flavoured a bag of rapidly softening carrots with dried apricots

 I once cooked for Kurt.

 The meal was at least tasty enough to make one of those lonely skipper's absent girlfriend jealous.
 So that's a bonus :)

 I recently spent some painful time listening to Sam Harris attempt a conversation with Ezra Klein on one of Sam's

 A quick bit of background - Sam previously recorded a